Understanding Theories and Concepts in Social Policy

 Ruth Lister is Emeritus Professor of Social Policy at Loughborough University and a member of the House of Lords.

-Kate Brown is Senior Lecturer in Social Policy and Criminology at the University of York.
+Ruth Patrick is Professor of Social Policy at the University of York.

-Ruth Patrick is Lecturer in Social Policy at the University of York.
+Kate Brown is Senior Lecturer in Social Policy and Criminal Justice at the University of York.

 Part 1: Theoretical Perspectives in the Political Arena